browserengineering/book/book/html.md

         # ...
 ```

-And second, the very last tag needs a special case, since if we remove
+And the very last tag is also an edge case, because there's no
-*it* from the list of unfinished tags that list will be empty:
+unfinished node to add it to:

 ``` {.python indent=4}
 def add_tag(self, tag):